umddb/cmsc724-fall2024-assignments/Assignment-1/README.md

-## Assignment 1: SQL Assignment, CMSC424, Spring 2024 (Part 1)
+## Assignment 1: SQL Assignment, CMSC724, Fall 2024

 *The assignment is to be done by yourself.*

-*Keep in mind that this assignment has a Part 2 which is available on GradeScope.*

 The following assumes you have gone through PostgreSQL instructions and have ran some queries on the `university` database.
 It also assumes you have cloned the git repository, and have done a `git pull` to download the directory `Assignment-1`.
 The files are: